Project-MONAI/tutorials/automl/DiNTS/README.md

-# Examples of DiNTS: Differentiable neural network topology search
+# Examples of DiNTS: Differentiable Neural Network Topology Search

 In this tutorial, we present a novel neural architecture search algorithm for 3D medical image segmentation.
 The datasets used in this tutorial are Task07 Pancreas (CT images) and Task09 Spleen (CT images) from [Medical Segmentation Decathlon](http://medicaldecathlon.com/).
 The implementation is based on: